Berry-House-YYC/calgarygroups/README.md

 # Calgary Groups

+**Search and filter grassroots organizations, clubs, activist groups, and community initiatives in Calgary.**

-Calgary Groups is a centralized, searchable directory to help Calgarians find grassroots organizations, clubs, activist groups, and community initiatives.
+Calgary Groups is a centralized, searchable directory designed to help Calgarians discover and connect with local organizations that match their interests.
+Whether you're looking for activist groups, social clubs, nonprofits, or community initiatives, this directory makes it easy to find organizations working on the issues you care about.

 ![Calgary Groups Screenshot](src/screenshot.png)

+## Features

+- 🔍 **Advanced search & filtering** - Search by name, description, organization type, interests, meeting format, and location
+- 🏷️ **Rich taxonomy** - Organizations categorized by type (Nonprofit, Grassroots, Social Club, Chapter, Cooperative, Small Business) and interests (Environment, Social Impact, LGBTQ2S+, Anti-Racism, Tech, Urban Issues, and more)
+- 🎨 **Beautiful UI** - Clean, modern interface with dark mode support
+- 📱 **Fully responsive** - Works seamlessly on desktop, tablet, and mobile
+- ⚡ **Fast & lightweight** - Static site with no database or backend required
+- 🌐 **Open source** - Full transparency and community contributions welcome

+## About This Repository

 This repo contains: